-Coronavirus arena: Tanzania halts torch race, funds redirected to pandemic | Africanews
+Coronavirus arena: CAF postpones CHAN 2020 scheduled for Cameroon | Africanews

 Our main coronavirus hub is seized with major developments around the epidemic.
 This piece will focus on the impact on sports given a raft of incidents that have been undertaken.

-Tanzania suspends annual torch race
+Tanzania suspends annual Uhuru torch race

 Tanzania president John Magufuli announced over the weekend that an annual torch race has been suspended over the coronavirus outbreak.
 The president said he had taken the decision “after consulting with the Vice President and Prime Minister.”